manishapriya94/Ally-Guide/README.md

 # Ally.Guide Overview
-Ally.guide is a web app hoping to support and strengthen racial justice movements by guiding folx to become better allies  by: educating, donating, activating policies, and collaborating with existing orgs through services.
+Ally.guide is a web app hoping to support and strengthen racial justice movements against policy brutality by guiding folx to become better allies  by: educating, donating, activating policies, and collaborating with existing orgs through services.

 ### Educate:
 - How to guides for antiracism (showing up to protests, talking to family members, etc)